bgcarlisle/AERO-smith/README.md

 ## References

-[^aero]: Hey SP, Heilig CM, Weijer C. Accumulating Evidence and Research Organization (AERO) model: a new tool for representing, analyzing, and planning a translational research program.
+1. Hey SP, Heilig CM, Weijer C. Accumulating Evidence and Research Organization (AERO) model: a new tool for representing, analyzing, and planning a translational research program.
 Trials.
 2013 May 30;14(1):159.